Recently I presented my 12 step sales process at the Practice Growth Formula workshop in Sydney. It was a small group of 8 and we went through:

 4.So if FPAs and charging by the hour don’t work, then what does?
 The answer is to create packages and productise 80% of your services.
 I say 80% because in every firm, there’s always the 20% of high value jobs that clients are willing to pay for as they go (such as when you advise on IPOs, acquisitions and mergers), or where there is a good business case for a FPA.

+In conclusion, if you only do it once, don’t do it at all because systems can drastically transform your business.
 Next week, I’ll share with you the next best thing which gives you more information on packages and products.

 I hope this was useful for you.